tappleby/laravel-asset-manifest/README.md

 # Laravel Asset Manifest

-Simple Laravel 4 package for dynamically retargeting asset paths, useful for asset revisioning using tools such as grunt and/or loading assets from a CDN.
+Simple Laravel 4 package for re-mapping assets paths, useful for asset revving using tools such as grunt and/or loading assets from a CDN.
 Extends Laravel's url generator which means existing `asset()` or `URL::asset` calls will work without changes.

 [![Build Status](https://travis-ci.org/tappleby/laravel-asset-manifest.svg?branch=master)](https://travis-ci.org/tappleby/laravel-asset-manifest)